 Neste recognizes risk management as an integral part of sound management practice and an essential element of good corporate governance.
 Risk as an element of uncertainty (opportunity or threat) is an inevitable component of running the business.
 Systematic risk management practices are the means to ensure that Neste is successful in achieving the set strategic goals and business objectives and is able to maintain continuous operations in a changing business environment.

 Neste’s risk management practices can be characterized by the following statements:

-• Risks are managed as an integrated part of planning, decision making, and operational processes with a defined structure of roles and responsibilities.
+- Risks are managed as an integrated part of planning, decision making, and operational processes with a defined structure of roles and responsibilities; and

 Risk management framework and principles

 Framework and principles for risk management have been defined in the Neste Corporate risk management policy, which has been approved by the Board of Directors.
 The policy is supplemented by risk management principles, guidelines, and instructions for specific risk disciplines.

 Neste’s risk management framework and processes are aligned with the internationally recognized best practices for risk management (COSO: Enterprise Risk Management – Integrating with Strategy and Performance; and ISO 31000:2009 standard).

 In Neste’s risk model, risks are classified into external, strategic, and preventable risks that are more operational in nature.